ruby/setup-ruby/README.md

 ### Bundler

+By default, Bundler is installed as follows:

-By default, if there is a `Gemfile.lock` file (or `$BUNDLE_GEMFILE.lock` or `gems.locked`) with a `BUNDLED WITH` section, that version of Bundler will be installed and used.
+* If there is a `Gemfile.lock` file (or `$BUNDLE_GEMFILE.lock` or `gems.locked`) with a `BUNDLED WITH` section, that version of Bundler will be installed and used.
+* If the Ruby ships with Bundler (as a default gem), that version is used.
-Otherwise, the latest compatible Bundler version is installed (Bundler 2 on Ruby >= 2.4, Bundler 1 on Ruby < 2.4).
+* Otherwise, the latest compatible Bundler version is installed (Bundler 2 on Ruby >= 2.4, Bundler 1 on Ruby < 2.4).

 This behavior can be customized, see [action.yml](action.yml) for more details about the `bundler` input.